About the Town Deal - Newcastle-under-Lyme

 2020

-January: A Newcastle Town Deal board is formed.
+January: a Newcastle Town Deal board is formed.
 The boundary for the Newcastle Town Deal, is approved by government.

-Spring: A call for project ideas from the community, of which 47 suggestions were received.
+Spring: a call for project ideas from the community, of which 47 suggestions were received.

 July: Newcastle is awarded £1,000,000 Advanced Town Deal funding.
 Town Deal Board approves expenditure on a range of projects in Newcastle town centre and Knutton Village.

-Autumn/Winter: Development of the Town Investment Pan continues.
+Autumn/Winter: development of the Town Investment Pan continues.

 2021

-January: The TIP is submitted
+January: the TIP is submitted

 February: project sub groups are formed to take forward the next stage of project development.

-June: The Newcastle Town Deal Board receives an offer of £23.6 million to deliver the projects outlined in the TIP.
+June: the Newcastle Town Deal Board receives an offer of £23.6 million to deliver the projects outlined in the TIP.

-November: Consultants, Stantec are appointed to support the Town Deal Board in developing business cases for the individual projects that will be approved by government.
+November: consultants, Stantec are appointed to support the Town Deal Board in developing business cases for the individual projects that will be approved by government.

 2022

-May: Community consultation takes place on the projects.
+May: community consultation takes place on the projects.

-June: Business cases* submitted to government for 8 Newcastle Town Deal projects:
+June: business cases* submitted to government for 8 Newcastle Town Deal projects:

-• Cross Street Chesterton
+• Cross Street, Chesterton

 • Digital Society Centre

-• EV Charging Points
+• electric vehicle (EV) Charging Points

 • Knutton